PhonologicalCorpusTools/CorpusTools/docs/source/functional_load.rst

 the script to produce an output file called output.txt.
 You would need to run the following command::

-   pct_funcload example.corpus -p m -a deltah -t type -o output.txt
+   pct_funcload example.corpus -p m -e -a deltah -t type -o output.txt

 EXAMPLE 3: Suppose you want to calculate the functional loads of all segment pairs.
 Your corpus file is again example.corpus.